rzfury/theia-dialog-patcher/README.md

 ## Download and Usage

-The Powershell script can be [downloaded here](https://raw.githubusercontent.com/rzfury/theia-dialog-patcher/main/TheiaPatcher.ps1)
+The Powershell script can be [downloaded here](https://raw.githubusercontent.com/rzfury/theia-dialog-patcher/main/TheiaPatcher.ps1) by right-clicking on the link and then choose *Save Link As*.

-If it's not automatically downloaded and only show a bunch of text in your browser, right click and then choose *Save As*.

 ### Requirements